Iraq buys $4.2 billion in Russian weapons - document

 Russian officials also have said Russia lost about $4 billion in arms deals with Libya because of the fall of longtime leader Muammar Gaddafi, and the future of Russian sales to Syria is uncertain because of the conflict there.

-(Additional reporting and writing by Steve Gutterman and Andrew Quinn in Washington; Editing by Timothy Heritage, Diana Abdallah and Cynthia Osterman)
+(Additional reporting and writing by Steve Gutterman; Editing by Timothy Heritage and Diana Abdallah)